carldevries/carldevries.github.io/index.md

 **Spring 2019**
 * **Automatic Control of Flight Vehicles** (graduate course)
-  * PID and LQR controller design for longitudinal and lateral modes of a Cessna T-37 (Simulink)
+  * Designed and implemented a PID and LQR controller for longitudinal and lateral modes of a Cessna T-37 (Simulink)

 **Fall 2019**
 * **Guidance and Navigation of Aerospace Vehicles** (graduate course)
-  * 3DOF Mars entry simulation using two-phase Zero-Effort-Miss/Zero-Effort-Velocity (ZEM/ZEV) guidance
+  * Developed a 3DOF Mars entry simulation using two-phase Zero-Effort-Miss/Zero-Effort-Velocity (ZEM/ZEV) guidance (MATLAB)
-  * Ballistic missile intercept simulation using true, pulsed proportional navigation and ZEM guidance
+  * Developed a ballistic missile intercept simulation using true and pulsed proportional navigation as well as ZEM guidance (MATLAB)
-  * Orbital rendezvous using Clohessy-Wiltshire equations, linearized perturbed guidance, and ZEM/ZEV
+  * Implemented the Clohessy-Wiltshire equations, linearized perturbed guidance, and ZEM/ZEV for orbital intercept and rendezvous (MATLAB)
-  * Strapdown inertial navigation IMU simulation verified using 3DOF Mars entry flight dynamics
+  * Implemented a strapdown inertial navigation IMU simulation verified using 3DOF Mars entry flight dynamics (MATLAB)
 * **Random Signals Analysis and Kalman Filtering** (graduate course)
-  * Kalman Filter estimation of four aircraft longitudinal states from two measurements using elevator input
+  * Developed a Kalman Filter estimation simulation of four aircraft longitudinal states from two measurements using elevator input (MATLAB)
-  * Extended Kalman Filter estimation of two-dimensional motion model
+  * Developed an extended Kalman Filter estimation simulation of two-dimensional motion model (MATLAB)
 * **Spacecraft Dynamics and Control**
-  * 3DOF quaternion feedback controller simulation for satellite rest-to-rest and pointing maneuvers
+  * Implemented a 3DOF quaternion feedback controller simulation for satellite rest-to-rest and pointing maneuvers (MATLAB)
 * **Astrodynamics II**
-  * Orbital insertion simulation and trajectory design for a two stage, solid-fuel gravity turn rocket
+  * Developed an orbital insertion simulation and trajectory design for a two stage, solid-fuel gravity turn rocket (MATLAB)
-  * Lunar free return trajectory simulation using circular, restricted three body (CR3BP) dynamics
+  * Developed a lunar free return trajectory simulation using circular, restricted three body (CR3BP) dynamics (MATLAB)

 **Spring 2020**
 * **Advanced Engineering Dynamics** (graduate course)
+  * Analytically demonstrated the stability of a space-based solar power satellite (100m x 100m x 300 m) in a gravity gradient
+  * Implemented a Lyapunov stable nonlinear feedback controller for satellite pointing (attitude and angular velocity) in a gravity gradient torque
 * **Digital Feedback Control Systems** (graduate course)

 ---